Corretx/bgse-dashboard-project/README.md

 In particular, the target users of the dashboard are life-science researchers who want to see the impact of different drugs to treat patients belonging to a specific therapeutic area.

-The ultimate goal is to inform health-care decisions by providing evidence on the effectiveness of different treatment options for a specific medical condition.
+The overarching goal is to provide better evidence to inform decisions made by health-care providers

 ### Structure

-The core of the analysis is contained in these three files:
+The core of the analysis is contained in these files:

 - `Customers_by_product.sql`
 - `data_and_analysis.php`